BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 Learning React
 --------------

-From this point on, I'll be assuming you know at least a little about how to use React to build an application; if you're totally lost, check out the resources above and [the React tutorial](http://facebook.github.io/react/docs/tutorial.html) and come back.
+From this point on, I'll be assuming you know at least a little about how to use React; in particular, it'll be helpful to understand the basics of a component's lifecycle and to understand how state and properties work.
+If you get totally lost reading this post, or want to brush up on React before we begin, check out the resources above and [the React tutorial](http://facebook.github.io/react/docs/tutorial.html) and then come back.
 We'll be waiting.

 Anatomy of an Extension
 =======================

 Just kidding, we're not really waiting on them.
 They'll catch up.

-Chrome allows extensions to run in a couple different contexts; one, called a [background page](http://developer.chrome.com/extensions/background_pages.html) (or an [event page](http://developer.chrome.com/extensions/event_pages.html), depending on how you use it), allows you to run code in the background.
+Chrome allows extensions to run code in a couple different contexts; one, called a [background page](http://developer.chrome.com/extensions/background_pages.html) (or an [event page](http://developer.chrome.com/extensions/event_pages.html), depending on how you use it), allows you to run code in the background.
 Most often, this can simply be a script, instead of a full on HTML document.
 The source for ours is in `src/js/background.js`.

 The event page in our extension is basically responsible for two things: opening the tab switcher when the user presses the extension's keyboard shortcut, and responding to messages sent from the client (one for querying the list of currently open tabs and one for asking the extension to switch to a given tab).
 Since we're focusing on React in this post, we'll gloss over the details; check out [the source](https://github.com/BinaryMuse/chrome-fast-tab-switcher/blob/master/src/js/background.js) if you're curious!

 The Client
 ==========

 `build/html/switcher.html` is the HTML document that serves as the front-end for our extension.
-It contains nothing but some styles, a few `script` tags to load some vendored libraries and our app, and a single `div` element with an ID.
+It contains nothing but some styles, a few `script` tags to load some vendored libraries and our app, and a single empty `div` element with an ID.

 {% gist 7dc242ebd829c8ac0020 switcher.html %}